ATS Optimization

 • Less than 5 years experience — One page.
 Hard stop.
 Recruiters will not scroll.

 • 5-10 years experience — One page if you can.
-Two pages if your achievements demand it.
-But cut every fluff word.
+Two if your achievements demand it.
+Cut every fluff word.

 • 10+ years experience (or executive) — Two pages is fine.
 But the first page better pack a punch — most recruiters decide in 7 seconds.